 - (a) All employees except temporary, seasonal, and emergency shall accrue paid sick leave credit at the rate of 13 days per year (two hours leave per 40 hours).
 Permanent part time employees shall accrue sick leave at the same rate, per hours worked.
-Sick leave credit may be accumulated without limit. - Distributions of accumulated funds for unused sick leave may be made to the employee upon his or her retirement, or to his or her estate upon his or her death.
-Eligibility criteria for retirement is age 60 or 20 years of service. - (b) An employee eligible for sick leave with pay may use such sick leave for absence due to illness or death of a member of the employee's immediate family requiring the employee's personal presence.
+Sick leave credit may be accumulated without limit. - (b) An employee eligible for sick leave with pay may use such sick leave for absence due to illness or death of a member of the employee's immediate family requiring the employee's personal presence.
 In addition, sick leave can be used for appointments with doctors, dentists, or other recognized medical practitioners, subject to prior approval of the Executive Director. - (c) An employee, at his option, may also use sick leave to provide full regular pay during periods when he is paid less than full pay under workmen's compensation provisions.
 Such leave shall be charged in proportion to the difference between workmen's compensation pay and full pay.
-Employees cannot take sick leave with pay in excess of the days actually accrued. - (d) An employee needing sick leave shall inform his immediate supervisor of the fact and the reason in advance when possible, or otherwise as soon as practicable; failure to do so may be cause for denial of pay for the period of absence. - (e) Before approving pay for sick leave, the Executive Director may require either a medical practitioner's certificate or a written statement signed by the employee setting forth the reason for the absence.
+Employees cannot take sick leave with pay in excess of the days actually accrued. - (d) An employee needing sick leave shall inform his immediate supervisor of the fact and the reason in advance when possible, or otherwise as soon as practicable; failure to do so may be cause for denial of pay for the period of absence. - (e) Before approving pay for sick leave, the Executive Director may require either a medical practitioner's certificate or a written statement signed by the employee setting forth the

+- reason for the absence.
 In the case of an absence of more than three (3) consecutive days, a medical practitioner's certificate may be required as a condition of approval. - (f) In meritorious cases, the Council may advance up to one year's earnings of sick or annual leave when it is reasonably expected that the advanced leave will be repaid by the employee.
 This must be approved by the Council Chair or an individual to whom the Chair has designated this authority in writing.